liewrichmond/academic-kickstart/content/home/about-goodwill.md

 # test widget.
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 2  # Order that this section will appear in. view= 1
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 3  # Order that this section will appear in. view= 1

 height = "40vh"